mertunsaldi/me462_hockey/docs/ball_example_usage.md

 - Read `docs/client_scenarios.md` for more details on uploading scenarios.
 - Examine the HTML templates under `ball_example/templates/` to see how the existing UI interacts with the endpoints.

-Armed with these pieces you should be able to extend the system and build your own applications around the ball example.
+Using these pieces you should be able to extend the system and build your own applications around the ball example.